Gigglefeet/SimpleJim/APPSTORE_PREP_README.md

 ✅ **iOS compatibility** - Works on iOS 15+ with fallbacks
 ✅ **Privacy compliance** - Usage descriptions included

 **Bottom line:** This went from "amateur hour" to "App Store ready."
-The core functionality is solid, the UI is clean, and it won't crash on users.
+The core functionality is solid, the UI is clean, it won't crash on users, and **ALL REQUIRED ASSETS ARE COMPLETE**.
 Ship it! 🚢

 ---